-Linguistic thinking in humans can be described as a "space-phase sandwich," FIGURE EIGHTEEN, or an over-layering of kinds of information from the sensory to the linguistic, with a major goal: settling into minimal energy states (52).
-In a brain which uses symbolic meaning to achieve such equilibrium, there must be motivation for such cooled-down states.
-It is arguable that the terms "self-induced transparency" and "superradiance" associated with quantum microtubular consciousness states (54) have relevance for the emotional motivation of special, higher-order "transcendent" brain states responsible for neural resolution, and, that, in fact, these terms provide apt descriptors for how such clarified higher-level mental states feel.
+Linguistic thinking in humans can be described as a mapped map, a space-phase sandwich, an over-layering of kinds of information processing, from the sensory to the linguistic, with a major goal: settling into minimal energy states (52).
+In a brain which uses symbolic meaning to achieve equilibrium, there must be motivation for cooled-down states.
+It is arguable that the terms "self-induced transparency" and "super-radiance" associated with quantum microtubular consciousness states (54) have relevance for the emotional motivation of special, higher-order "transcendent" brain states responsible for neural resolution, and, that, in fact, these terms provide apt descriptors for how such clarified higherlevel mental states feel.
 A brain that has worked hard to figure out a major problem in life feels lightened (in the sense of being filled with light), even ecstatically clear.
-Multiple literacies, including art, literature, music and mathematics, are major tools for resolving life's problems --- from journals and doodles to more formal marks-based solutions.
+Multiple literacies, including art, literature, music and mathematics, are major tools for resolving life's problems from journals and doodles to more formal marksbased "understandings."